redhat-partner-tech/partner-tech-days-feb2020/OpenShift-AppDev/labs/2_4_Extend_Quarkus_App.md

 In this lab, we will wrap the REST API exposed by Decision Manager (which is admittedly, nontrivial) in a much simpler REST API from our Quarkus app, that is much easier to use.

-1. Create a ViolationResource class in the rest package that looks like this
+1. Create a ViolationResource class in the rest package that looks like this.
+This REST resource exposes two endpoints - '/hello' and '/check' - for now, the "/check" endpoint is empty and we will add the necessary detail to call the DM REST API shortly.

 ```java
 @Path("/violation")